Caring for the Residual LimbApril 7, 2021

-Being able to adequately manage volume variations in the residual limb is essential for being able to comfortably and safely wear a prosthesis.
+Being able to manage volume variations in the residual limb adequately is essential for being able to comfortably and safely wear a prosthesis.

-Changing socks often and using the proper combination of thicknesses helps guarantee wearability of the socket, which is fundamental to the health of the residual limb and for the overall well-being of the wearer.
+Changing socks often and using the proper combination of thicknesses helps guarantee the wearability of the socket, which is fundamental to the health of the residual limb and for the overall well-being of the wearer.
 In addition, the correct use of prosthetic socks extends the life of your prosthetic liner by reducing the amount of friction it is exposed to.

 How and when to wear prosthetic socks

 Excessive movement of the residuum within the socket and/or the fact that the limb can be inserted into the socket without resistance could indicate the need to compensate for variations in volume.

 The prosthetic sock should be worn over the prosthetic liner.

 More than one sock may be worn at a time to achieve the desired thickness.

 Sock thickness is measured in plies (1, 3 and 5 ply).
 Therefore, should you need, for example, a 4-ply thickness, you obtain it by wearing a 3 ply over a 1 ply.

 By the same token, it is important to pay attention to signs that you need to reduce the thickness of your socks, in particular when there is a complete lack of contact with the distal end of the socket.
 In this case, sock layers should be removed until a correct fit is obtained.